thedatatalk/food-recommendation-system/README.md

 # Key Data Insights
 1.Build the recommendation based on popularity of food.

 2. Using the scipys csr_matrix build the sparse matrix, basically it stores the explicit indices and values at those indices.
 So for example, since row=0 and col=0 corresponds to 1 (the first entries of all three arrays in your example).
 Hence, the [0,0] entry of the matrix is 1.
-And so on.
-And then normalize the data

 3. Then build the collaborative system.Model-based Collaborative Filtering is a personalised recommender system, the recommendations are based on the past behavior of the user and it is not dependent on any additional information.The Popularity-based recommender system is non-personalised and the recommendations are based on frequecy counts, which may be not suitable to the user

 4. In popularity based model we saw that for userid 44 and 46 it has recommended the same set of 5 products for both  but Collaborative Filtering based model has recommended entire different list based on the user past purchase history.